-Among the most important relationships that you need to work on in your life is the relationship with your boss.
-Yet, there is a lot of support and information about managing your subordinates but not your boss.
-A gross omission!
+One of the most important relationships you need to work on in your life is the relationship with your boss.
+There is a lot of support and information available for better managing your subordinates, but very little on how to better interact with your boss.
 Managing your boss is a critical skill that contributes to the success of not only your boss and peers but also your own success.
-It can be quite a daunting task managing a difficult boss, but this does not mean that it is not possible.
-So let us look at 3 steps that can improve this relationship.
+It can be quite a daunting ordeal when dealing with a difficult boss, but it is possible to improve your situation.
+Let’s look at 3 steps that can improve your relationship.

 1. Take charge